bonitasoft/bonita-continuous-delivery-doc/md/custom_init.md

 ### add-javamelody.sh

 This sample script deploys the [JavaMelody monitoring tool](https://github.com/javamelody/javamelody/wiki) to Bonita web application.
 This example shows how to download external jars and include them to Bonita WAR.

+With this example, JavaMelody will be available at this URL: `http://<bonita_host>:8081/bonita/monitoring`.

 ```bash
 #!/bin/bash